a0a7/svtplayarr/README.md

 ## Overview

-svtplayarr is a Docker-based service that integrates SVT Play and NRK streaming services with your *arr stack (Jellyseerr, Sonarr, Radarr).
+svtplayarr is a service that integrates the SVT Play and NRK (Swedish and Norwegian public broadcaster) streaming services with your Jellyfin *arr stack.
 When content is requested through Jellyseerr and is available on SVT Play or NRK, it will be automatically downloaded using svtplay-dl.

 ## Features